volribeiro/volribeiro/README.md

 - 👋 Hi, I’m @volribeiro
-- 👀 I’m interested in technology
+- 👀 I’m interested in technology, music, cars and entrepreneurship
-- 🌱 I’m currently learning English
+- 🌱 I’m currently learning English and hacking tools
-- 💞️ I’m looking to collaborate on inovation
+- 💞️ I’m looking to collaborate on innovation
 - 📫 How to reach me https://www.linkedin.com/in/volvelier/

 <!---